Why Hasn't The “Fenty Effect” Hit K-Beauty?

 Following the launch of Fenty Beauty, brands are scrambling to release new and inclusive shade ranges.
 But K-Beauty, a market known for innovation, is the last to jump on board.

-You don’t need to be a VIB Rouge member to know that K-beauty has exploded in Canada over the past decade.
-Skin care and makeup products imported from South Korea receive prime retail space at Shoppers, Amazon and Sephora.
+You don’t need to be a VIB Rouge member to know that K-beauty has exploded in the United States over the past decade.
+Skin care and makeup products imported from South Korea receive prime retail space at Amazon, Target, CVS, and Sephora.
 And what’s not to love?
 K-beauty combines hard-core science with quality ingredients, and wraps them up into some of the cutest packaging we’ve ever seen.
 (Hello, stamp blushes and panda eye creams.)

 "In Korea, they're skin-obsessed.
 They apply products on their skin that will help multiple concerns," says Charlotte Cho, co-founder of Soko Glam, an e-commerce site that has been labeled the "Sephora of K-beauty products."
 That's no small feat, considering the overwhelming amount of product innovation in a culture that places a very high value on appearance (South Korea has the highest per capita rate of cosmetic procedures in the world).